 Therapy Provides the Best Advice for Healthy Partnerships

-There are no relationship shortcuts, but if you’re looking for advice you could do worse that talking to a licensed therapist.
+There are no relationship shortcuts, but if you’re looking for advice, consider talking to a licensed online therapist.
 They’re able to take an objective view and offer observations and suggestions that can make a profound impact on your understanding of your partner.
 Remember, if you’re looking for relationship advice, steer clear of the terrible guidance above!